Watermans Arts Centre: Other performers

 Comedian Jo Brand visited in 2008.
 She said of Watermans that "these sort of places are important for local people in west London.
 You have the West End but the average person cannot afford that, so their only access to theatre is somewhere like Watermans."
 She also noted: "I was in a stand-up show there about 20 years ago."
 Other notable names who have appeared include Peter Greenaway, Elvis Costello, Mica Paris, Meera Syal, Melvin Bragg and Shabana Azmi.

-Present
+Closure

-Watermans presents a year-round programme of independent cinema, children's theatre, cabaret, dance, music, talks and creative workshops.
-Watermans also works across the borough of Hounslow, bringing outdoor arts to Bell Square, a purpose-built outdoor arts space in Hounslow Town Centre.
-It leads the Creative People and Places Hounslow consortium, which is a 10 year programme funded by Arts Council England to help engage new audiences in the arts.
+Watermans presented a year-round programme of independent cinema, children's theatre, cabaret, dance, music, talks and creative workshops.
+Watermans also worked across the borough of Hounslow, bringing outdoor arts to Bell Square, a purpose-built outdoor arts space in Hounslow Town Centre.
+It led the Creative People and Places Hounslow consortium, which was a 10 year programme funded by Arts Council England to help engage new audiences in the arts.

 During the Covid lockdowns Watermans instituted a fortnightly film club 'No Ticket Required' to continue its film programming and support its audiences.
+This proved to be insufficient to sustain the centre and after a planned relocation was indefinitely delayed it was announced the centre would close in April of 2024.